 All their holdings are named after items from the Shakespearian era and Plump Jack is the nickname Queen Elizabeth gave to one of the fictional characters that appeared in several of Shakespeare’s plays.
 The original “modern” PlumpJack was a wine store in San Francisco in 1992 and PlumpJack winery came on board 5 years later.
 This winery used to be the home for many years to the very historic Villa Mt.
-Eden Winery which is still in business up the road on Silverado Trail.
+Eden Winery (which became a part of Conn Creek Winery).

-You drive in to PlumpJack along a very narrow winding road right through the vineyards.
-Theoretically no tour buses and limo’s are allowed so theoretically group sizes should be small at the tasting counter, however there are often Limos & buses in the parking lot and the tasting room can really fill up at times especially on Friday afternoons and Saturdays.
+The drive in to PlumpJack is along a very narrow winding road directly through the vineyards.
+Tour buses and large limo’s are not allowed so theoretically group sizes should be small at the tasting counter, however there are often Limos & buses in the parking lot and the tasting room can really fill up at times especially on Friday afternoons and Saturdays.
 The winery is small as far as Napa Wineries go; the tasting counter is intimate and there is a gift shop adjacent to the tasting counter.
 There is always a high energy vibe at the tasting counter which if crowded spills outside the door onto the grounds.